iamgideonidoko/loft.nvim/README.md

   move_curr_buf_on_telescope_select = true,
-  close_invalid_buf_on_switch = true, -- Whether to close invalid buffers during navigation enable_smart_order_by_default = true, -- Whether to enable smart order by default window = {
+  close_invalid_buf_on_switch = true, -- Whether to close invalid buffers during navigation enable_smart_order_by_default = true, -- Whether to enable smart order by default smart_order_marked_bufs = false, -- Whether smart order (`⟅⇅⟆`) should reposition marked buffers enable_recent_marked_mapping = true, -- Whether the 9 most recently marked buffers should be switched to with a mapping (with keymaps)

+  -- The character to use after leader when assigning keymap to the 9 most recently marked buffers post_leader_marked_mapping = "l",  -- Maps to <leader>l1...9 for navigation show_marked_mapping_num = true, -- Whether to show the mapping number for the 9 most recently marked buffers marked_mapping_num_style = "solid", -- The style of the mapping number window = {
     width = nil, -- Defaults to calculated width height = nil, -- Defaults to calculated height